flame-engine/flame/doc/flame/collision_detection.md

 You can read more about how the different shapes are defined in the [ShapeComponents](components.md#ShapeComponents) section.

-Remember that you can add as many `HitboxShape`s as you want to your `PositionComponent` to make up more complex areas.
-For example a snowman with a hat could be represented by three `HitboxCircle`s and two `HitboxRectangle`s as its hat.
+Remember that you can add as many `ShapeHitbox`s as you want to your `PositionComponent` to make up more complex areas.
+For example a snowman with a hat could be represented by three `CircleHitbox`s and two `RectangleHitbox`s as its hat.

 A hitbox can be used either for collision detection or for making gesture detection more accurate on top of components, see more regarding the latter in the section about the